High-floor skyline living

 Altitude, as a daily experience

 The difference between a 10th-floor apartment and a 41st-floor apartment is not a scale; it is a category change.
 Above 25 floors, the city becomes architecture, the street becomes abstract, weather becomes a participant in the room.
-That is the subject of this cluster.
+That is the subject of these notes.

 The pillar for the unit sits at Grand Tower 41st floor resident notes.
 Everything below it extends specific threads.

 Altitude residential is under-documented in the European real-estate literature.
 Most published material on "high-floor living" is North American, Asian, or Middle Eastern, which covers climates and building cultures that do not translate cleanly to a Frankfurt or Munich experience.
 A Frankfurt winter at 41 floors is genuinely distinct from a Singapore winter at 41 floors, and both are distinct from a New York winter at 41 floors.
-This cluster addresses the Frankfurt-specific experience, with notes that sometimes generalise to other mid-latitude Continental European cities (Munich, Zurich, Milan, Vienna) and sometimes do not.
+These notes address the Frankfurt-specific experience, with observations that sometimes generalise to other mid-latitude Continental European cities (Munich, Zurich, Milan, Vienna) and sometimes do not.

 Twelve topics are queued through 2026: